goncalves-lab/waddR/README.md

-# Differential Expression Detection in scRNA seq Data
+# Statistical Test for Detecting Differential Distributions Based on the Wasserstein Metric

 `waddR` is an R package that provides a Wasserstein distance based statistical test for detecting and describing differential distributions in one-dimensional